 Abstract:

-2 solution for measuring soil pH eliminated ionic strength effects, offering a more accurate reflection of amendments' actual effectiveness in alleviating soil acidity.
-The effectiveness of inorganic amendments in mitigating fluoride contamination depended on their ability to increase soil pH and was further influenced by their soluble salt contents.
-Elevating the soil pH toward neutral facilitated the coprecipitation of soluble fluoride with calcium or magnesium ions supplied by the amendments, thereby effectively reducing fluoride availability.
-Nevertheless, amendments with soluble sulfates and chlorides, and particularly fluoride, were not effective to decrease soluble fluoride concentrations and even potentially promote the formation of soluble aluminum-fluoride complexes, which would intensify the environmental risk of aluminum toxicity.
-Furthermore, all amendments increased the availability of soil mineral nutrients, such as potassium, calcium, magnesium, and phosphorus to different degree, and these nutrient increments were dependent on the corresponding nutrient contents in the amendments.
-A comprehensive evaluation based on the SQI values revealed limestone, weathered coal, wollastonite, silicon-calcium-magnesium conditioners, and dolomite as particularly effective in remediating fluoride-contaminated acidic soils.
-Conversely, attapulgite, biomass ash, alkali slag, and especially the commonly used calcium magnesium phosphate fertilizer were unsuitable for remediation purposes in fluoride contaminated acidic soils.
-The findings obtained from this study provide valuable technical guidance for the effective management of multiple constraints—including acidity, aluminum toxicity, and fluoride contamination—in acidic soils, thereby promoting soil quality restoration and sustainable agricultural development.
+2 solution to measure soil pH eliminated ionic strength effects, offering a more accurate reflection of the actual effectiveness of amendments in alleviating soil acidity.
+The effectiveness of inorganic amendments in mitigating fluoride contamination depended on their ability to increase soil pH and was further influenced by their soluble salt content.
+Elevating the soil pH to neutral facilitated the coprecipitation of soluble fluoride with calcium or magnesium ions supplied by the amendments, thereby effectively reducing fluoride availability.
+Nevertheless, amendments with soluble sulfates and chlorides — particularly those containing fluoride — were not effective in decreasing soluble fluoride contents and may promote the formation of soluble aluminum-fluoride complexes, thereby intensifying the environmental risk of aluminum toxicity.
+Furthermore, all amendments increased the availability of soil mineral nutrients such as potassium, calcium, magnesium, and phosphorus to different degrees, and these nutrient increments were dependent on the corresponding nutrient content in the amendments.
+A comprehensive evaluation based on SQI values revealed that limestone, weathered coal, wollastonite, silicon-calcium-magnesium conditioners, and dolomite were particularly effective in remediating fluoride-contaminated acidic soils.
+Conversely, attapulgite, biomass ash, alkali slag, and the commonly used calcium-magnesium-phosphate fertilizer were unsuitable for remediation purposes in such soils.
+The findings of this study provide valuable technical guidance for the effective management of multiple constraints — including acidity, aluminum toxicity, and fluoride contamination — in acidic soils, thereby promoting soil quality restoration and sustainable agricultural development.